OTRS/otrs/SECURITY.md

 - Be patient.
 Make a good faith effort to clarify and support on arising questions.
-Keep information about any vulnerabilities you’ve discovered confidential between yourself and OTRS Group until we resolved the issue with a public OTRS Security Announcement (typically within 90 days)
+Keep information about any vulnerabilities you’ve discovered confidential between yourself and OTRS Group until we resolved the issue with a public OTRS Group Security Announcement (typically within 90 days)
 - Do no harm.
 Act for the common good through the prompt reporting of all found vulnerabilities.
 Never willfully exploit others without their